Hash-sun/V-NRI/README.md

 ## Requirment
 The environment can be configured using the file provided.
+You can install the environment through the YML file with the following command
+'''
+conda env create -f ppi.yaml
+'''
+'''
+conda activate ppi
+'''

 ## data process
 The training data are pdb files after molecular dynamics simulations.
 Place them in ```data/pdb``` folder.